mwilliamson/whack/README.md

 * `sourcePaths` (optional):
   the paths in the source package that are required to build the package.
   Defaults to `["whack"]`.
+* `defaultParameters` (optional):
+  an object containing the default build parameters for the package.

 ### Build parameters

 When executing `whack/downloads` and `whack/build`,
 any build parameters are passed as environment variables.
+Build parameters are set according to the defaults in `whack/whack.json`.
+The build parameters explicitly passed by the user are then added, overriding any default parameters.
 The name of each build parameter is converted to uppercase in the environment.
 For instance, the build parameter "version" is available as the environment variable "VERSION".